kshutkin/package-build/pkgbld/README.md

 pkgbld --compress=es,umd
 ```

 Where `es,umd` should be replaced by formats that should be compressed using terser.
+Default `umd`.

 ### sourcemaps